Likhil45/anime_analysis/README.md

-# Anime Data Analysis with MySQL and Python
+# Anime Data Analysis with MySQL

 This repository contains a data analysis project focused on exploring insights from a dataset of Japanese anime titles sourced from IMDb.
 The project involves data cleaning, transformation, and deriving key findings about anime popularity, genres, and release trends.